 - 1. Select the DEM you wish to use for orthorectification from the project tree. - 2.
 Select "Orthorectification..." in the "Processes" menu. - 3.
-If true orthorectification is required and a DSM is loaded, turn on "DSM-based". - 4.
-If a 3D constraint file is used, turn on "Constraint File".
-Note that the constraint file must first be added from the project tree.
-The constraint will be displayed in the main window overlaid on the DEM. - 5.
-Specify the desired output horizontal resolution or press the "Optimal" or "Coarse" button to let the program calculate an optimal or coarse value. - 6.
+If true orthorectification is required: - a.
+Check "DSM-based" if a DSM is being used for orthorectification. - b.
+If a 3D constraint file is used, check "Constraint File" and specify the file using the corresponding drop-down menu.
+The constraint will be displayed in the main window overlaid on the DEM. - 4.
+Specify the desired output horizontal resolution or press the "Optimal" or "Coarse" button to let the program calculate an optimal or coarse value. - 5.
 In the "Settings", select "Overlap" to specify the desired output overlap percentage.
 Press the "Optimal" or the "Maximal" button to let the program calculate the optimal or maximal value.
-To crop the image width and height, select "Crop" and specify the desired percentages. - 7.
-If the camera is multispectral and reflectance information needs to be calculated, check "Use Calibration Panels" or "Use Sun Sensor", or both. - 8.
-Specify the format for the orthorectified images. - 9.
+To crop the image width and height, select "Crop" and specify the desired percentages. - 6.
+If the camera is multispectral and reflectance information needs to be calculated, check "Use Calibration Panels" or "Use Sun Sensor", or both. - 7.
+Specify the format for the orthorectified images. - 8.
 Click on the "Process" button.
 Real-time feedback will be provided on the overall progress of processing.